bblanchon/SublimeText-HighlightBuildErrors/README.md

 Build as usual (Ctrl-B or Cmd-B).

-Erroneous lines in the source files will be highlighted.
+Erroneous words or lines will be highlighted in the source files.